awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-auto-scaling.md

 1. For **Maximum number of tasks**, enter the upper limit of the number of tasks for Service Auto Scaling to use\.
 Your service's desired count is not automatically adjusted above this amount\.

 1. For **IAM role for Service Auto Scaling**, choose an IAM role to authorize the Application Auto Scaling service to adjust your service's desired count on your behalf\.
 If you have not previously created such a role, choose **Create new role** and the role is created for you\.
 For future reference, the role that is created for you is called `ecsAutoscaleRole`\.
-For more information, see [Amazon ECS Service Auto Scaling IAM Role](autoscale_IAM_role.md)\.
+For more information, see [Service Auto Scaling IAM Role](ecs-legacy-iam-roles.md#autoscale_IAM_role)\.

 1. The following procedures provide steps for creating either target tracking or step scaling policies for your service\.
 Choose your desired scaling policy type\.